varvet/serial/README.md

 - All keys are turned into strings.
 - There is no automatic camel-casing.
 You name your keys the way you want them.
+- Specifying the same key twice will raise an error.
+If you want to override the value for a key, use the appropriate bang-method: `#attribute!`, `#collection!`, or `#map!`.

 ### Simple attributes